How to Achieve Classic Style at Any Age: NYC Tested and Approved

 woman wearing a neutral outfit with tan denim, a tan and brown striped cardigan and a fun leopard flat demonstrating classic style with a pop of personality

-A neutral color palette typically includes shades of black, white, cream, navy, gray, and camel.
+A neutral color palette typically includes shades of black, white, cream, tan, navy, gray, and camel.
 These colors form the backbone of classic clothes because they mix effortlessly, creating maximum outfit potential from minimum pieces.
 This is the logic behind the capsule wardrobe concept—when everything coordinates, you need fewer clothing items overall, yet you have more outfit combinations available.

 Within this neutral foundation, you can introduce color palettes that reflect your personal preferences and coloring.
 Perhaps you gravitate toward warm caraels and creams, or maybe cooler grays and blacks feel more natural.
 The beauty of working within a considered color palette is that shopping becomes easier—you’re not tempted by that gorgeous coral blazer that matches nothing in your closet.
 You’re building a cohesive system where each piece enhances your entire wardrobe.